 Emotional injuries.
 In addition to the physical injuries that a victim of a rollover crash is likely to suffer, emotional and psychological injuries are also probable as well.
 Anxiety, depression, and post-traumatic stress may all develop, as well as a diminished quality of life, mental anguish, loss of consortium, feelings of guilt, and more.

-Medical expenses.
-Serious physical and psychological injuries will require medical care to treat, and medical care in the United States is very expensive.
+Medical care to treat, and medical care in the United States is very expensive.
 Serious injuries may result in hundreds of thousands of dollars in medical costs, including future medical costs related to future surgeries, rehabilitation costs, lifetime psychological care, medication costs, and more.

 Lost wages.
 Someone who is seriously injured in a Pueblo rollover crash will likely be unable to return to work for months, if not years or permanently.
 This can mean lost wages, as well as a loss of earning capacity and potential, including loss of benefits, retirement savings, earnings associated with a future promotion, and more.